CIHAM-HTR/Fabliaux/README.md

 CC-BY 4.0

+## GT interface :

+Data have been made in **eScriptorium**, see https://gitlab.com/scripta/escriptorium

+## Layout analysis

+Manuscript layout has been described using **SegmOnto** controlled vocabulary, see : https://segmonto.github.io

 ## Transcription guidelines

 Data follow the standards recommended by the CREMMALAB project, see Ariane Pinche.
 Transcription Guide for 10th to 15th Century Manuscripts.
 2022. <hal-03697382>

 ## Sources